 In other words, both diet-induced obesity and diabetes can be epigenetically inherited by children through both the oocytes and sperm.
 (An oocyte is an immature female egg.)

 In the study, researchers fed mice a diet designed to induce diabetes.
 Then, they used sperm from the male mice to fertilize eggs from the female mice through in vitro fertilization and placed the eggs in healthy, non-overweight surrogate mothers.
-This way, if the offspring had similar glucose sensitivity to their parents, that trait would had to have come via genetics and not from learned behaviors.
+This way, if the offspring had similar glucose sensitivity to their parents, that trait would have to have come via genetics and not from learned behaviors.

-Later observations showed the offspring did indeed inherit their parents’ glucose sensitivity, and the female mice in particular became quite obese.
+Later observations showed the offspring did indeed inherit their parents’ glucose sensitivity, and the female mice, in particular, became quite obese.